martin-popoff/stock-profit-calculator/README.md

 - Unit testing
 - More robust error codes
 - Logging and handling exceptions on more layers
+- Dockerization in the case of hosting on a non-serverless platform with the need for scalling.

 Again, most of these features were not implemented due to time constraints on my end, but I would love to finish this project on a later stage.